double-a-stories/writing/_posts/2023-06-25-breakfast.md

 (The other occupants of the diner except the pig fled in fear once I pinned the mouse)

-> My pant's were already off, my incredibly hard erection pushing down on her.. until without another word, save for a grunt and a groan, I pump myself inside of her, thrusting deeply as I mulch on her hips, lips desperately kissing and locking together as once again, I show off how damn gay I am. the inside of the mouse felt so fucking good.. she was so tight.. so warm.. gosh I didn't want to stop, to fuck her into mulch for you.. then soon to be followed after, I don['t even make a response to your words, just continually humping and moaning, fucking and pumping.. churning up the stomach with our movements.~
+> My pant's were already off, my incredibly hard erection pushing down on her.. until without another word, save for a grunt and a groan, I pump myself inside of her, thrusting deeply as I mulch on her hips, lips desperately kissing and locking together as once again, I show off how damn gay I am. the inside of the mouse felt so fucking good.. she was so tight.. so warm.. gosh I didn't want to stop, to fuck her into mulch for you.. then soon to be followed after, I don't even make a response to your words, just continually humping and moaning, fucking and pumping.. churning up the stomach with our movements.~

 Penny moans and squeals,  **"MMmmm!!!
 Oh... oh gods... yess..."**